MicrosoftDocs/mixed-reality/enthusiast-guide/before-you-start.md

 ---
 title: Before you start
-description: Learn how to make sure your PC is compatible and ready for a variety of Windows Mixed Reality application experiences.
+description: Learn how to make sure your PC is compatible and ready for various Windows Mixed Reality application experiences.
 author: qianw211
 ms.author: qianwen
 ms.date: 8/3/2022